Henry VIII rules England

 When Henry VII died in 1509, his son Henry VIII became king of England.
 He was only 18 years old, but he grabbed his power and ran with it.
 Like the Ottoman sultans, like Francis I in France, and like Charles Quint in the rest of Europe at the same time, Henry VIII worked to make his country more of a country and himself more of an absolute king.

 When Henry died, probably of diabetes, in 1547, he was only 55 years old.
 Henry’s son Edward VI became king of England.
 But Edward was only nine years old, so his uncle Edward Seymour was the real ruler of England.
-When Edward died (possibly of tuberculosis or pneumonia) at 15, his older half-sister Mary soon became Queen of England.
+This child Edward is the Edward of Mark Twain’s Prince and the Pauper story.